How to Care for the Environment When You Travel?

 It’s your responsibility as a sustainable traveller to be conscious of the products you use and dispose of.
 Avoiding the use of plastic is essential.
 Bring reusable shopping bags with you on your trip so that you don’t have to rely on plastic bags.

-Similarly, bring your own reusable water bottles and containers to avoid going through tonnes of plastic ones.
+Similarly, bring your own reusable water bottles and healthy travel foods to avoid going through tonnes of plastic ones.
 Some cafes even let you bring your own re-reusable mugs, so take these with you as often as you can.

 Minimising your everyday energy use is one of the easiest things you can do to protect the environment, yet is something so many travellers don’t bother to do.
 Simple practices such as avoiding long showers, turning off lights and unplugging electronics whenever you leave the room, and minimising your use of heating or air-conditioning can ensure a more eco-friendly travel experience.